-When a file or directory in the virtual filesystem is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
+When a file or directory in a Tahoe-LAFS file store is no longer referenced, the space that its shares occupied on each storage server can be freed, making room for other shares.
 Tahoe currently uses a garbage collection ("GC") mechanism to implement this space-reclamation process.
 Each share has one or more "leases", which are managed by clients who want the file/directory to be retained.
 The storage server accepts each share for a pre-defined period of time, and is allowed to delete the share if all of the leases expire.